Bhargav863/AWS/IAM/ReadMe.md

    | AWS console access      | Programmatic Access   |
    --------------------------|------------------------
    | Login using username/password | Login using Access keys and secret keys |
+* For every user, console access and private access comeup with same access/permissions.
+* Keys are user specific.
+Individual users can have their own keys.
+* You can create maximum 2 keys for an IAM user.
+* Create the keys based on the requirement, don't create it unnecessarily.
+* It is not recommended to share the keys to others.
+* Once you lost the keys, you cannot get it back.
+But you can regenrate it for N number of times.
+* secret key only visible for one time.
+* It is not recommended to create keys for Root account.
+* Brand new IAM user will not have any permissions/policies attached by default.

+## GROUPS
+* An IAM Group is a collection of IAM users.
+IAM Groups are used to assign the policies to the bunch of users at the same time.
+* I have multiple users in my AWS account with different permissions like below
+      - Bhargav --> EC2
+      - Srinu --> Lambda
+      - Sunil --> S3
+* I need to give R53 permissions to all my users.
+Then I will create a Group and attach a policy with required R53 permissions and will add the users to the Group.
+* Then every user in that group will get the R53 permissions along with their own permissions.
+* One user can be in Multiple Groups.
+* Maximum you can attach 10 policies to a Group/user/Role.
+* It is not possible to create nested groups i.e Group under group
+* If you attach any IAM users to the IAM Groups, IAM user individual policies remains same and the new permissions will be inherited from the Group.
+* You cannot assign/create keys for a Group.
+*An IAM user can be attached to the multiple Groups at the same time.

+## Policies
+* Policies are the json documents which contains the permissions.
+* Policies are written in Json Format.
+* There are two types of policies
+  - Managed Policy :- Created and managed by AWS.(Predefined Policies)
+  - Inline Policy :- Created and Managed by Customers.(Customer managed policy/custom policy).
+* Using Policy generator/visual Editor, Json code is generated automatically.